abik11/tips-tricks/Powershell.md

 **TileVertically** and **TileHorizontally** are quite useful, they try to adjust the size of all the open windows to make them fit the screen at once.

 ### Work much more with Windows - WinApi
 Because of the fact that with Powershell you have access to the whole .Net library, you can also access **Windows API** with the **P/Invoke** mechanism and that gives you an unlimited power.
 Frankly speaking calling WinApi functions is difficult, much less intuitive than working with Powershell cmdlets and functions or even calling .Net methods.
 But it is doable and sometimes there is no other way to achieve some particular goal.
-Here you will some very simple example of how to get the system datetime with WinApi function call, let's say it is some kind of WinApi *hello world* example:
+Here you will see some very simple example of how to get the system datetime with WinApi function call, let's say it is some kind of WinApi *hello world* example:
 ```powershell
 $typeCode = @"
 public struct SYSTEMTIME